 Range rate: The rate at which the range changes between the satellite and receiver.
 The range to a satellite changes due to satellite and observer motions.
 Range rate is determined by measuring the Doppler shift of the satellite beacon carrier.

-Receiver Independent Exchange Format (RINEX): A set of standard definitions and formats to promote the free exchange of GPS data and facilitate the use of data from any GPS receiver with any compatible software package.

 Reference direction: The direction of the x axis.

 Reference plane: The xy plane in a coordinate frame.